-South Africa has a vibrant mobile market that has seen rapid uptake and unexpected innovations, which have far surpassed market expectations when the first two licences were granted in 1993.
+South Africa has a vibrant mobile market that has seen rapid uptake and unexpected innovations, which far surpassed market expectations when the first two licences were granted in 1993.
 The dominant operators are MTN and Vodacom (in terms of SIMs and voice minutes), with Cell C and Telkom Mobile trailing behind.
 All operators are increasingly being forced to find innovative ways of distinguishing themselves from their competitors to gain and retain customers, as they deal with the presence of disruptive over-the-top (OTT) services and the migration of their core business from voice to data.
-Vodacom is the largest operator in South Africa, with a subscriber base of 45 263 001, However, the failure from regulatory entities to support and create a fair and competitive market, Neotel struggled to penetrate the consumer market that was already seeing extensive fixed-line substitution for mobile services.
-In 2016, Vodacom's bid to acquire Neotel for R7 billion although approved by ICASA and the Competitions Commission, Vodacom walked away from the deal due to concerns raised by MTN and Cell C at the Competition Tribunal as well as the order from North Gauteng Hight to ICASA to withdraw from the agreement Neotel's operating and spectrum licenses.
-This unsuccessful merger was soon followed by the acquisition of Neotel by Liquid Telecom in 2017, which made it a significant player in the African continent.

-corresponding to 46.8% of the market49.
+Vodacom is the largest operator in South Africa with a subscriber base of 41,3 million, corresponding to 45.6% of the market.
 Vodacom was the first operator in South Africa to launch 4G LTE technology in 2012.